-The act broadens an RTA police officer's jurisdiction in a county with a population between 1.2 million and 1.3 million (which currently only applies to Cuyahoga County) by expanding what constitutes a transit facility under the RTA law.
+The bill broadens all RTA police officer's jurisdiction in a county with a population between 1.2 million and 1.3 million (which currently only applies to Cuyahoga County) by expanding what constitutes a transit facility under the RTA law.

-Thus, it expands a Greater Cleveland RTA police officer's jurisdiction to include jurisdiction within paratransit vehicles, vehicles for maintenance and support, and railcars and routes, transit zones, bus lanes, bus layover areas, bus loops, transit centers, bus shelters, bus stops, rail stations, and rail lines that are owned, operated, or leased by the RTA.
+Thus, it expands a Greater Cleveland RTA police officer's jurisdiction within those transit facilities, which include paratransit vehicles, vehicles for maintenance and support, and railcars and routes, transit zones, bus lanes, bus layover areas, bus loops, transit centers, bus shelters, bus stops, rail stations, and rail lines that are owned, operated, or leased by the RTA.